PeizhiYan/zenflow/README.md

 # ZenFlow v0.1 禅宗流

 **ZenFlow** is an open-source Python 3 library for building and training artificial neural networks.
-The only dependency is Numpy.
+The only dependency is Numpy (tested on 1.16.4).
 But in the future, we plan to add the support of Google JAX to enable the use of CUDA GPU.

 **From Wikipedia**: